 Flying into Honolulu, many golfers are captivated by rolling golf course greens.
-Among a dozen courses on the island are resort courses which offer spectacular views, challenging conditions, and high green fees.
+Among a dozen courses on the island are resort courses that offer spectacular views, challenging conditions, and high green fees.
 More reasonably priced public courses are also available, although some have long waits for tee times.

 Resort courses include: The Sheraton Makaha West Golf Club, a very challenging course 45 miles west of Honolulu, with magnificent views of the Waianae range and the ocean; Ko Olina Golf Course, rated by Golf Digest as one of America’s Top 75 Resort Courses in 1992; and Turtle Bay Hilton Golf and Tennis Club, which includes both 9-hole and 18-hole courses, the latter rated by Golf Digest as the fourth best new resort course in 1994.